Light Therapy

 Best for: Serious recreational and competitive athletes treating multiple muscle groups per session.

-Best Compact Premium Panel: Mito Red Light β MitoMIN 2.0
+Best Compact Premium Panel: Mito Red Light – MitoMIN 2.0

-Mito Red Light is one of the most credible specialist brands in the space.
-The MitoMIN 2.0 is the company's compact panel β designed for face, neck, and targeted muscle zones β at a more accessible price than its full-size MitoPRO+ line.
-It uses 660 nm and 850 nm with brand-published irradiance figures and clear documentation.
+Mito Red Light is one of the more established specialist brands in the space.
+The MitoMIN 2.0 is its compact panel, designed for face, neck, and targeted muscle zones, at a more accessible price than its full-size line.
+It uses 660 nm and 850 nm with clear documentation, which is a point in its favor for buyers who value transparency.

 Best for: Buyers who prioritise brand transparency and documentation, treating shoulders, calves, or forearms.